Avad3/bookmarklets/README.md

 # bookmarklets
-a colletion of bookmarklets that i made or found (will update if i get new ideas or find new bookmarklets)
+A collection of bookmarklets that I made or found (will update if I get new ideas or find new bookmarklets)

 # IFrame
 Loads most sites of your choice, adding proxy features soon.